We may receive compensation when you click on links to products from our partners.

 JobStar Salary Surveys – This link to surveys, from JobStar.org, provides links to over 300 salary surveys.
 They start with a very long list of career types, followed by a link to general salary surveys.
 You should be able to find your functional role from this list and get a rough idea of what your salary might be in this market.

-Salary Guides by Robert Half – Another great resource from RHI, there are links to industry / functional role-specific surveys such as Legal, Technology, Finance & accounting and Office Team (to name a few).
+Salary Guides by Robert Half – Another great resource from RHI, there are links to industry / functional role-specific surveys such as Legal, Technology, Finance & Accounting, and Office Team (to name a few).
 Click the link that interests you and you are led to a page where you can sign-up for the surveys.

 Salary Calculators and Negotiation Tips:

-Salary Calculator – One of many salary calculators (way to many to list here), this one is offered by homefair.com.
+Salary Calculator – One of many salary calculators (way too many to list here), this one is offered by homefair.com.
 Type in your title put in your zip code and you are all set to go.
 Fairly generic, but should give you a rough indication.

 PayScale Salary Calculator – This one is from, you guessed it – PayScale.com.
-Same deal here – job title, city and state and off you go.
+Same deal here – job title, city, and state, and off you go.

-Salary Comparison and Salary Calculator – This is salary.com’s’ version which has both a salary comparison and salary calculator.
+Salary Comparison and Salary Calculator – This is salary.com’s’ version which has both a salary comparison and a salary calculator.
 Submit your title and location.
 The calculator will return a second screen where you can refine the search or read the results of the search.

-Bureau of Labor Statistics – The BLS has a bunch of information on salaries, inflation, employment and salary ranges for different job titles.
+Bureau of Labor Statistics – The BLS has a bunch of information on salaries, inflation, employment, and salary ranges for different job titles.
 Take a look and compare the ranges to your job title.